christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 To enable domain delegation a server MUST support the "NS", "A" and "AAAA" record types ({{RFC1035}},{{RFC3596}}).

-A minimal delegation can be expressed by adding an array of nameservers to the dns data of a domain:
+A minimal delegation can be expressed by adding an array of name servers to the DNS data of a domain:

 ~~~~
     {